 Project Assitants & Interns

 1999 | Cayey, P.R.

 Valeria (She/Her) is a visual artist with training in Drawing and Painting.
 She is also known on social media as "Eclipse" under the username eclipselunvr.
 She graduated in 2016 from the Miguel A. Juliá Collazo Specialized School of Fine Arts with a certification in Visual Arts.
 She then entered the Old San Juan School of Fine Arts and Design (EAPD) where she graduated from the Department of Painting in 2022.

-Valeria began the practice of muralism in the Pintada de Resistencia during the summer 2019 in Old San Juan.
+Valeria began the practice of muralism in the Pintada de Resistencia during the summer of 2019 in Old San Juan.
 Later that same year she was part of Humacao Grita 2019.
-She has also, been assistant to other muralists such as Carlitos Skills and Golden305.
+She has also assisted other muralists such as Carlitos Skills and Golden305.